brajenful/twitch-arduino/twitch-arduino/README.md

 # Twitch notification system for Arduino

-This Python script takes the specified Twitch user's followed channels, and notifies the user through an LCD screen connected to an Arduino if a channel goes live.
+This script takes the specified Twitch user's followed channels, and notifies the user through an LCD screen connected to an Arduino if a channel goes live.

+Written in **Python 3**.

 Before running the script, make sure to fill in the required fields on the top of the twitch-arduino.py file:
 * **CLIENT_ID** *string* The client ID for your application.
 You can get one [here](https://dev.twitch.tv/dashboard/apps/create).